KevinMusgrave/pytorch-adapt/README.md

  </a>
 </p>

-## What is it?
+## What does it do?
-This library provides tools for **domain adaptation**, i.e. adapting a model to work in a domain that it wasn't originally trained for.
+PyTorch Adapt provides tools for **domain adaptation**.
+This is a type of machine learning algorithm used for repurposing existing models to work in new domains.

-## Benefits of this library
+## Benefits
 ### 1. **Fully featured**
 Build a complete train/val domain adaptation pipeline in a few lines of code.
 ### 2. **Modular**